 This article may contain affiliate links.
 If you make a purchase using one of these links, I may be paid a referral fee at no cost to you.

 The ketogenic diet, or "keto" diet for short, is a low-carb, high-fat diet that has been shown to help people lose weight and improve their overall health.
 But if you're new to this way of eating, it can be overwhelming to know where to start.
-In this post, we'll break down the basics of the keto diet and provide some tips to help you get started.
+In this post, we'll break down the basics of the Keto Diet for beginners and provide some tips to help you get started.

 First, let's talk about what the keto diet is and how it works.
 The goal of the keto diet is to enter a metabolic state called "ketosis," where your body begins to burn fat for fuel instead of carbohydrates.
 To do this, you need to drastically reduce your intake of carbohydrates and increase your intake of healthy fats.
 The typical keto diet includes a ratio of about 70-75% fat, 20-25% protein, and 5-10% carbohydrates.